 For information on the Program in Education, contact Susan Wynn (213 West Duke, 660-3075).
-For advice about this program from a member of the Mathematics Department, see Jack Bookman (033 Physics, 660-2823, bookman@math.duke.edu).
 For information on Duke's MAT program, contact the Director, Ginny Buckner (01 West Duke, 684-4353, ginny.buckner@duke.edu).
 For advice about MAT program from a member of the Mathematics Department, see Richard Hodel (209 Physics Building, 660-2846, hodel@math.duke.edu).
 Students considering teaching as a profession can get excellent experience working as graders, lab T.A.'s and/or help room assistants in the Department of Mathematics.